EU seeks to close banks trading loophole in late hour move

-LONDON The European Union has made a late hour move to close a loophole that could have allowed banks to skirt tougher transparency rules for stock and bond trading from January.
+LONDON (Reuters) - The European Union has made a late hour move to close a loophole that could have allowed banks to skirt tougher transparency rules for stock and bond trading from January.

 The bloc's executive European Commission published a draft amendment late on Tuesday to its "MiFID II" law that comes into force in just six months' time.